Skip to main content

 These need setting in the automation.ansible repository.
 The vars live at /sp-ansible/group_vars & /sp-ansible/host_vars.
 Information on Ansible variables is available in the official documentation.

-Its possible the level at which you wish to set these variables doesn’t have a pre-existing vars file. e.g. there may not be a host_vars/X file for your host or a group_vars/X file for the group level.
-If you find this, create the necessary vars file.
+Its possible the level to set these variables doesn’t have a pre-existing vars file. e.g. there may not be a host_vars/X file for your host or a group_vars/X file for the group level.
+The vars file can be created as necessary.

 Deploying the XDR agents